galoscar07/HouseEvaluation/README.md

 ```
 After running the command you can access 127.0.0.1/ and see the app running, or you can run each projects individually.

-I've already created a default user with some data in it.
+I've already created a default user.
 The users credentials are:
 ```html
 email: admin@admin.com
 password: adminadmin